Home : Woodshop : Community Woodshop Standards :

 Here you can comment on the following topic by using the form below it.

-This is Dave's attempt at a reasonable set of woodshop standards.
+This is Dave's attempt at a reasonable set of community woodshop standards.
+The purpose is to keep _everyone_ safe and comfortable.
+Common courtesy and leading by example are appreciated.
 Please leave a comment (or talk to him) if you have questions, disagreements or suggestions.

 - Safety glasses and ear protection required (provided)

 - Shoes or boots required (no open toes, sandals, etc.)